marcoedomingos/smart_calendar/README.md

 - initialDate: This receive a DateTime that you want to be the initial date.

 - lastDate: This receive a DateTime that you want to be the last date.

+- eventDates: This receive a List of events dates with the parameters date, description and title.

+- annualEvents: This receive a Boolean to say if the event list is annual or not.

 - locale: This receive a String that will be locale for the intl get the exact translantion of thes month and weekdays.